Klest94/Bellatrex/README.md

 # Set-up

-To install Bellatrex, create an anaconda environment:
+To install Bellatrex, create an Anaconda environment using Python 3.12, the standard development and quick-CI version:

 ```
 conda create -n bellatrex python=3.12
 ```

-and install the package:
+Then install the package:

 ```
 pip install bellatrex
 ```

+Bellatrex remains compatible with, and release-tested on, Python 3.10 through 3.14.

 If this step fails and you don't find a solution immediately, please [open an issue](https://github.com/KlestDedja/Bellatrex/issues).
 In the meantime, you can also try to [clone](https://github.com/KlestDedja/Bellatrex) the repository manually.